rajatguptarg/codeX/README.md

 when you create new syntax highlighting, make filename, sytanx<language> (such as Ruby, C) undersyntax folder then add language name to the list in syntaxPack.py under syntax folder.

-import the file to main.py at line no.7
+import the new syntax file to main.py at line no.7

 add the syntax activation function at def syntaxActivated (Line no.241)